Alonsog2/InputDeviceForDrawingTablet/README.md

 The third knob is for resizing the brush.
 In this case, pushing the knob toggle the 'erase mode' of the brush.
 The 4x4 keyboard has been programmed according to the image.
 In some cases, the shortcuts in my Krita setup are not the standard ones, so pay attention to this.

+In this new version, a key can be configured to switch beetwen 'Keyboarde mode' and 'MIDI mode' whit a long press.
+In this case, the device will be recognized as a MIDI controller by the computer.
+All the parámeters related to MIDI mode are defined in the config file.

-For more information, schematic, etc. see the files in the DOC folder.
+All the config parameters are located in the file 'Setup1.h'.
+It is possible to use different config files, as 'Setup2.h' for example, changing the corresponding line in the main program.For more information, schematic, etc. see the files in the DOC folder.

 You can see a video with an example of use: [Example in youtube](https://youtu.be/WGJYHXOumJs)